atlas-brown/slowpoke/INSTRUCTIONS.md

 $ /home/ubuntu/slowpoke/evaluation/draw.py /home/ubuntu/slowpoke/evaluation/results
 ```

 or manually inspect the log files in the `./evaluation/results` folder.
-The reviewers should expect the relative prediction error to be within 15%, and mostly around 0-6%.
+The reviewers should expect to see three output log files, corresponding to three service configurations.
+The relative prediction error to be within 15%, and mostly around 0-6%.
 The more extreme errors should appear around the right side of the plot (higher optimization percentages as described in the paper).